nus-cs3281/2021/students/HCY123902/knowledge.md

 #### Figma

 Description of the tool: Grapgical User interface design tool that allows automatic generation of css style sheet.
-This can save time for writing css according to the User Interface Design.
+This can save time for writing css according to the User Interface Design

 Aspect: Introduction to the usage of Figma